Gheza Vida: Expressionism vs. Socialist Realism

+Vida's Greek Catholic community had been absorbed by the Romanian Orthodox Church, but continued to organize in secret.
+As reported by art critic Radu Bogdan, the sculptor was in touch with this community; in 1956, he informed Bogdan that clandestine Greek Catholics had created the Merry Cemetery of Săpânța, thus allowing for that monument to be discovered by the outside world.
 In 1957, the communist government recognized Vida as an Eminent Master of Art.
 Co-opted by the People's Democratic Front (formed around the PMR), Vida took a seat in the Great National Assembly after the election of that February; he represented Ocna Șugatag.
 Alongside Kazar, Vida organized a retrospective of his work in 1958, earning much praise from critics Petru Comarnescu, Dan Hăulică and Eugen Schileru; also in 1957, he presented sculptures at the Venice Biennale Romanian pavilion and the Socialist Art Exhibit in Moscow.
 He toured Italy to get a direct experience of Renaissance art, being especially impressed with Lorenzo Ghiberti's work on the Florence Baptistery.
 Rebelling against Socialist Realism, in 1961 he produced "Toward the Mine Chute".
 As noted by Gheorghe Vida, its "simplicity and severity" were meant to clash with the official rhetoric and with visions of miners as "culture heroes".
 With this work, Vida Jr writes, his father was entering an "archetypal phase".